ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## The Boot Seed Claim (boot-seed)

-The Boot Seed claim is a random value created at system boot time that will allow differentiation of reports from different boot sessions.
+The Boot Seed claim MUST contain a random value created at system boot time that will allow differentiation of reports from different boot sessions.

-This value is usually public and not protected.
+This value is usually public.
-It is not the same as a seed for a random number generator which must be kept secret.
+It is not a secret and MUST NOT be used for any purpose that a secret seed is needed, such as seeding a random number generator.

 ~~~~CDDL
 {::include nc-cddl/boot-seed.cddl}